 AACSB International-The Association to Advance Collegiate Schools of Business accredits the undergraduate and graduate programs in the College of Business at North Dakota State University.
 The College of Business is one of only two accredited schools of business in North Dakota.

 AACSB International is one of higher education’s most prestigious and rigorous accrediting bodies, stressing academic excellence and a commitment to continuous improvement.
-Less than 15 percent of business programs worldwide have this accreditation.
+Less than 10 percent of business programs worldwide have this accreditation.

 In order to provide a rigorous and timely educational experience, we have recruited and attracted faculty who are highly qualified to teach finance.
 Dedicated to student learning, our faculty have often been recognized for their teaching excellence by students and colleagues.
-The faculty employ a wide variety of instructional techniques and are considered especially strong in experiential approaches to the study of organizations and management decision making.
+The faculty employ a wide variety of instructional techniques and are considered especially strong in approaches to the study of organizations and management decision making.
 They remain current in their sub-fields of finance by actively engaging in research and constantly assisting firms in identifying and solving business problems.

 Finance majors are encouraged to complete a three-credit practicum.
-The practicum is designed to enable our students to relate finance concepts learned in the classroom to actual business situations and to give them a competitive edge in job placement.
+The practicum is designed to enable students to relate finance concepts learned in the classroom to actual business situations and to give them a competitive edge in job placement.

 Graduates with a finance major have opportunities in business, industry, government service, and the non-profit sector, both regionally and globally.
 Job opportunities for finance majors are found in corporate finance and the financial services industries, such as banking, insurance, brokerage, investment banking and financial planning.

 The College of Business also offers majors in accounting, business administration, management, marketing, management information systems, and global business (second major only), as well as Master of Business Administration and Master of Accountancy degrees.